Portfolio · 2026 Boston → Vancouver

 BD Lead → Product Manager → Director of Medical Market Development

-Joined as employee ~125 — first dedicated medical hire, long before the company hit unicorn status at its Series D with NEA in August 2018.
-Spent the first months in operating rooms, radiology suites, and hospital labs — observing, not selling.
-Stayed until the company was approaching 1,000 employees and a $2B valuation (SoftBank-led Series E).
-Over six years, grew the healthcare vertical 8–10× — from ~2% to 16–20% of company revenue — through enterprise partnerships, the Form Cell enterprise product (priced $100K–$150K depending on configuration, roughly 30–40× the flagship printer), and FDA-cleared workflows.
+Joined as employee ~125, the first dedicated medical hire, long before the company hit single unicorn status at its Series D with NEA in August 2018.
+Spent the first months in operating rooms, radiology suites, and hospital labs, observing rather than selling.
+Stayed until the company was approaching 1,000 employees and surpassed a $2B valuation (SoftBank-led Series E).
+Over six years, grew the medical vertical from ~2% to 16% of company revenue through enterprise partnerships, the Form Cell enterprise product (priced $100K–$150K depending on configuration, roughly 30–40× the flagship printer), and FDA-cleared workflows.
 I called the leads, shaped the packages, and sold the first deployments, including the first to Northwell Health.

 Partnerships with Mayo Clinic, GE Healthcare, Materialise, STERIS, the VA, FDA, and UCSF.
-When COVID hit, a direct call from Dr. Summer Decker at USF Health took us from concept to the first FDA Emergency Use Authorization for a 3D printing company in two to three weeks — 100M+ nasopharyngeal swabs across 60+ countries, up to 48% of company sales at peak, a USPTO Patent for Humanity.
+When COVID hit, a direct call from Dr. Summer Decker at USF Health took us from concept to the first FDA Emergency Use Authorization for a 3D printing company in 12 days.
+100M+ nasopharyngeal swabs across 60+ countries, up to 48% of company sales at peak, a USPTO Patent for Humanity.

 100M+COVID swabs · 60+ countries